Well-posedness and stability analysis of a landscape evolution model: Introduction

-In this article, we first prove the well posedness character of System~\eqref{syst-intro} locally in time under some assumptions on the data and the parameters.
+We provide thereafter a short description of our main results.
+First, we prove the well posedness character of System~\eqref{syst-intro} locally in time under some assumptions on the data and the parameters.
 We prove the existence of solutions in suitable Sobolev spaces.
 In order to simplify notations, we will denote for any $T>0$ and $\mathcal{H}$ a Hilbert space

 the space of functions $u:t\mapsto u(t,.)\in\mathcal{H}$ that are respectively $L^2$ integrable or continuous in time on the interval $(0, T)$.
 We prove the following result: \begin{theorem} Let $m>0$, $n>3$ or $n=2$, $K>0$, and $T_0>0$.
 Let us fix two constants fluid heights $h_{ref}>h_{min}>0$.
 Suppose that the initial data $h^0$, $z^0$, $c^0$ satisfy